 What We Do

-Jesus The Good Shepherd, signposts the values, which guide our work and relationships.
+Jesus The Good Shepherd, embodies values which guide our work and relationships, including:

 What makes us unique?

 We create an effective climate for learning by:

 - enabling children to know that they are uniquely valued

 - providing a secure environment in which they can learn

 - creating a clearly established framework of values

 - offering children, whatever their faith or background, the opportunity to wrestle with life’s ‘big questions’

 - modelling Christian community life where all have a place and can contribute.